Get started

 • First tool call is slow.
 Normal — npx is fetching @extentos/mcp-server on first run.
 Subsequent calls hit the cache and are instant.

 • createSimulatorSession returns auth_required immediately.
-You've used the 1000 anonymous events on this install.
-The response includes a verification URL — sign up with email (no payment), and the agent retries automatically.
+Expected on the first run — the browser simulator needs a free email-only account.
+The response includes a verification URL — sign up (Google or email + password, no payment), and the agent retries automatically.
 See auth.

 • Browser auto-open didn't happen.
 Some hosts (headless / SSH / sandboxed) can't auto-open.
 The simulator URL is always in the agent's response — copy it to your browser manually.
 See supported agents § Browser auto-open behavior.